Parenting tool: write letters to your children

 Marieloes says, “The head...the glance, the mouth and the expression together afford a revealing view into our inner selves.

-I found it on Maria Popova’s blog post.
-She highlights Sherwood Anderson’s letter (taken from Posterity Letters of Great Americans to Their Children) to his seventeen-year-old son to show an example of a parent supporting a child's “quest to find one’s purpose and live the creative life boldly.”
-Popova reminds us that this work is neither simple nor easy, especially for a young person trying to make sense of the world and his place in it.”
+Today I'm inspired by a father's letter to his teenage son.
+Sherwood Anderson’s letter (taken from Posterity Letters of Great Americans to Their Children) to his seventeen-year-old son is an example of a parent supporting a child's “quest to find one’s purpose and live the creative life boldly” using writing as a way to make sense of the world and our place in it.

 “Learn to draw.
 Try to make your hand so unconsciously adept that it will put down what you feel without your having to think about it.